Brackwede station: Bielefeld International Bus Station

 On 30 March 2009, the previous three stops for international long-distance bus services in Bielefeld (Hauptbahnhof, Sennestadt Ratio-Markt and Kesselbrink) were brought together at Brackwerd station.
 This mainly offers connections to Poland and Eastern Europe (including the Baltic states), but also to Western and Southern European countries (France, Portugal, England, Belgium).
 The domestic long-distance buses to Magdeburg and Berlin (Berlin Linien Bus GmbH) run via the Hauptbahnhof.
 For the relocation of the bus station to the central part of the Brackwerd station building, it was renovated and equipped with a waiting room for travellers as well as toilets.
 A travel agency and a newspaper stand are also located in the station building.

-Modernisation

-The platform for tracks 5 and 6 and the central part of the station building of Brackwede station is in a very dilapidated condition.
-The pedestrian tunnel is like a cave, the other platforms have a height of only 38 cm and there were formerly no display boards for the trains, nor barrier-free access to the platforms.
-In the course of the upgrade for Expo 2000 all stations were modernised along the line to Osnabrück.
-Only Brackwede station has not been fully rehabilitated.
-The cost of the remedial work is estimated by DB Station&Service to cost about €4-5 million.
-DB Station&Service has installed dynamic train service indicators with funding from the recent economic stimulus package.